Summer Term

 - If you’re here for only 3, 5, or 7 weeks please round up to the next lesson plan; time from the missed week will be factored into other lessons.

 - The Place Holding Fee is not a deposit which will be credited in September.
-Rather, it covers the student’s absence over the summer and maintains their place in the studio come the fall (while allowing them to take up to 4 lessons when/if available during the summer) and prevents us from giving away their space in the studio to a new student who may wish to start during the summer.
+Rather, it covers the cost to us of a student’s absence over the summer while allowing them to take up to 4 lessons when/if available during the summer.
+Registering for the Place-Holding Fee establishes a binding commitment on both ends that ensures a student who is taking the summer off will not lose their place in the studio to new students who start over the summer and will have a guaranteed place to return to in the fall.

 Tuition Costs